Wisconsin man gets life in prison in Jayme Closs case

-BARRON, Wis. – Wisconsin teenager Jayme Closs said Friday she wanted to see the man who kidnapped her and killed her parents "locked up forever," saying "he tried to steal me.
-And he didn't care who he killed or who he hurt."

-Jayme's first public statements about her ordeal came at the sentencing hearing for Jake Patterson, 21, who admitted concocting a plan to kidnap the 13-year-old girl after seeing her get off a school bus near her home.
-Jayme did not appear in court, but her guardian read her words to the judge.
+BARRON, Wis. – A Wisconsin man was sentenced Friday to life in prison for kidnapping 13-year-old Jayme Closs and killing her parents in a case that mystified authorities for months until the girl made a daring escape from the remote cabin where she was held for 88 days.

-Patterson pleaded guilty in March to two counts of intentional homicide and one of kidnapping.
-He killed Jayme's parents, James and Denise Closs, at the family's home near Barron, about 90 miles (145 kilometers) northeast of Minneapolis.
-Jayme escaped in January, after being held for 88 days at Patterson's cabin near the small and isolated town of Gordon, some 60 miles (97 kilometers) from her home.
+Jake Patterson, 21, pleaded guilty in March to two counts of intentional homicide and one count of kidnapping.
+He admitted to abducting Jayme in October after killing her parents, James and Denise Closs, at the family's home near Barron, about 90 miles (145 kilometers) northeast of Minneapolis.
+Jayme escaped in January from Patterson's cabin near the small and isolated town of Gordon, some 60 miles (97 kilometers) from her home.

-Jayme wrote that Patterson "thought that he could own me, but he's wrong.
+In a statement read in court, Jayme said Patterson "thought that he could own me, but he's wrong.
 I was smarter."

-"He thought he could control me, but he couldn't," she added.
-"He could never take away my spirit.
-He thought he could make me like him.
-But he was wrong."

-Patterson "will never have any power over me.
-I think I have some power over him," Jayme wrote — the power to ask the judge to keep him behind bars for the rest of his life.
+She said she wanted to see Patterson "locked up forever."

+She did not appear in court, and her guardian read the statement.

-Patterson faced up to life in prison on each homicide count, and up to 25 years in prison on the kidnapping count.
-Prosecutors asked for the maximum on each charge, with consecutive sentences, and no chance of release.
+Patterson was sentenced to life in prison without possibility for release on each homicide count and 25 years in prison on the kidnapping count.
+The sentences will be served consecutively.
+Those were the maximum sentences the judge could impose.
+Wisconsin does not have the death penalty.

-Several members of Jayme's family also delivered statements, each asking the judge to impose a life sentence.

-Patterson told investigators he decided Jayme "was the girl he was going to take" after he saw her getting on a school bus near her home, according to a criminal complaint.
+Patterson told authorities he decided Jayme "was the girl he was going to take" after he saw her getting on a school bus near her home, according to a criminal complaint.
 He told investigators he plotted carefully, including wearing all-black clothing, putting stolen license plates on his car and taking care to leave no fingerprints on his shotgun.

 Jayme told police that the night of her abduction, the family dog's barking awoke her, and she went to wake up her parents as a car came up the driveway.
 While her father went to the front door, Jayme and her mother hid in the bathroom, clutching each other in the bathtub, the shower curtain pulled shut.